NixOS/nix.dev/source/tutorials/module-system/module-system.md

 ## Interlude: Reproducible scripts

-The simple script will likely not work as intended on your system, as it may lack the required dependencies.
+That simple command will likely not work as intended on your system, as the script may lack the required dependencies.
 We can solve this by packaging the raw {download}`map <files/map>` script with `pkgs.writeShellApplication`.

 First, make available a `pkgs` argument in your module evaluation by adding a module that sets `config._module.args`: